edgelesssys/contrast/rfc/009-distributed-coordinator.md

 5. Set up a temporary `SeedEngine` with the received parameters.
 6. Load the manifest history from persistence, verifying the signature with the temporary seed engine.
 7. Compare the loaded manifest with the received manifest.
-   If they match, update the state with the temporary seedengine and the fetched history.
+   If they match, update the state with the temporary seed engine and the fetched history.

 If the recovery was successful, the client Coordinator leaves the peer recovery process.
 Otherwise, it continues with the next available peer, or fails the process if none are left.